Translation disclaimer (Translation disclaimer)

 • Community Amateur Sports Clubs (CASC).

-• Community Interest Company (CIC).
+• Community Interest Companies (CIC).

-• Charitable Incorporated Organisation (CIO).
+• Charitable Incorporated Organisations (CIO).

-• Town/Parish Council or Community Council.
+• Town/Parish Councils or Community Councils.

 Where available, groups can make a request for a Community Asset Transfer.
 (Please note: This is not the same as the Community right to bid.)